sheriax/drawink/json-server/README.md

 docker run -p 3000:80 -p 3001:3001 sheriax-board
 ```

-In Docker, the nginx server proxies `/api/v2/*` requests to the json-backend, so both frontend and API are served from port 80.
+In Docker, the nginx server proxies `/api/v2/*` requests to the json-server, so both frontend and API are served from port 80.